TheObserverofOne/100-days-of-code/log.md

 ### Day 5: Jan 7th, 2018

-**Today's Progress**: Watched more CS50, learned something new today about the web.
+**Today's Progress**: Watched more CS50, learned something new today about the web, continued working on side project.

 **Thoughts** Thought I knew all there was to know from all my years hacking away on computers as a youngling...
 BUT I was wrong!
 Or I forgot.
 Anyway, I'm enjoying these videos and also feeling as if I've missed out on way too much since messing around with ASP 12 years ago!